All Episodes

 It's been years.

-I can't remember when it's probably been a couple years.
+It's probably been a couple of years.

 I do.

-But I don't know, we got a kid in our bed that, you know, there is no enticing when you have a kid that's in bed with you for nine years.
+But I don't know, we got a kid in our bed that, you know, there is no.

-I mean, currently they're sleeping in another room because I basically told them that it's not healthy for my daughter to do this.
+I mean, currently they're sleeping in another room because I basically I told them that it's not healthy for my daughter to do this.

 I mean, not healthy for us, but it's worse for her, I think.